A Few Things about Goulburn Terrace

 Winemaking

 We keep production volumes low, and concentrate on quality.
-Vines are hand pruned to low yields and hand picked.
 The winery is geared to smaller batches, which allows experimentation and diversity.
 Some fermentations use wild yeasts, the reds are hand-plunged, and everything is basket pressed.

-Elegance, palate weight, length, structure, complexity and balance are key elements of our house style.
+Elegance, palate weight, length, structure, complexity and balance are key elements of our traditional style.
 We try to make wines that are interesting, individual, and good companions to food.

 Cellar Door